admin-shell-io/questions-and-answers/README.md

 **[Is the following IRI-based ID with a query parameter valid “http://vendor.com/suffx?a=abc&b=xyz”?](#id38)** <a id="id38"></a><!-- ID: 38 -->

 Yes, this is a valid ID.

 (Answered: 2020-09-21)

-**[Are semanticID(s) optional or mandatory?](#id40)** <a id="id40"></a><!-- ID: 40 -->
+**[Are semanticId(s) optional or mandatory?](#id40)** <a id="id40"></a><!-- ID: 40 -->

-SemanticIDs shall always be used for submodels and for submodelElements.
-Since idShort(s) or Submodel ID(s) may differ between assets and suppliers, only semanticID(s) can be identical.
-If semanticIDs are not available in eCl@ss or CDD, it is suggested to define an own semanticID as company specific or on GITHUB at admin-shell-io (https://github.com/admin-shell-io/id ).
+Although semanticIds are optional it is recommended to add a semantic reference (semanticId) whenever possible: without semanticId there is no semantic interoperability.
+IdShort of elements can be standardized as is done for some elements in submodel templates.
+However, this is not sufficient.
+Additionally, a semanticId is needed, for example to include version information or information about variants about the same element.

+Sometimes there is no standardized concept description available in ECLASS or IEC CDD.
+See the [answer to this question](https://github.com/admin-shell-io/questions-and-answers#id3) for how to deal with this case.

+In AAS Part 1 V3.0RC01 semanticId(s) are not mandatory for submodels or submodel elements.
+SemanticId(s) are recommended to be added for submodel instances and submodel elements.

-In AAS Part 1 V2.0 semanticId(s) are mandatory for submodel elements and are recommendeded for submodels with kind=Instance.
-For submodels with kind=Template the semanticId is optional.
+Up to AAS Part 1 V2.0 semanticId(s) were mandatory for submodel elements and were recommended for submodels with kind=Instance.
+For submodels with kind=Template the semanticId was optional.

-(Answered: 2020-09-21)
+(Updated: 2021-02-08)

 **[Can semantic ID(s) be used without defining a concept description within the AAS package?](#id41)** <a id="id41"></a><!-- ID: 41 -->